-- Much more conjugated linoleic acid (CLA) - which can lower body fat and increase lean mass.
+- Much more conjugated linoleic acid (CLA), which can lower body fat and increase lean mass.

 - More vitamin A, vitamin E and the cellular antioxidant glutathione.

-Among the few things that everyone seems to agree on is that fish is good for you.
+In nutrition, people tend to disagree a lot.
+However, one the few things that everyone seems to agree upon is that fish is good for you.

-Bottom Line: Fish is very healthy and eating it is associated with a much lower risk of depression, other mental disorders and several chronic diseases.
+Summary Fish is very healthy and eating it is associated with a much lower risk of depression, other mental disorders and several chronic diseases.

-Eggs are among the healthiest foods on the planet and the yolk is by far the most nutritious part.
+Eggs are among the healthiest foods on the planet, and the yolk is by far the most nutritious part.

 Just imagine, the nutrients contained in one egg are enough to grow an entire baby chicken.

-Eggs are high on the satiety index, which means that they help you feel full and make you eat fewer overall calories (8).
+Eggs are high on the satiety index, which means they help you feel full and may promote lower calorie intake (10).

-Bottom Line: Eggs are highly nutritious and so filling that they make you eat fewer overall calories.
+Summary Eggs are highly nutritious and so filling that they make you eat fewer overall calories.
 They're among the healthiest foods on the planet.

-Includes almonds, walnuts, hazelnuts, macadamia nuts, sunflower seeds, pumpkin seeds and many others.
+Common nuts and seeds include almonds, walnuts, hazelnuts, macadamia nuts, sunflower seeds, pumpkin seeds and many others.

-Bottom Line: Nuts and seeds are nutritious, healthy and generally associated with improved health.
+Summary Nuts and seeds are nutritious, healthy and generally associated with improved health.
 Eat them, but not too much.

 Root vegetables like potatoes and sweet potatoes are healthy, nutritious and very filling.

-Observational studies from Holland and Australia revealed that those who ate the most high-fat dairy had a much lower risk of cardiovascular disease and death, compared to those who ate the least (21, 22).
+Observational studies from Holland and Australia revealed that those who ate the most high-fat dairy had a much lower risk of cardiovascular disease and death, compared to those who ate the least (26, 27).

-Of course, these observational studies don't prove that high-fat dairy caused the improvement and not all studies agree on this.
+Of course, these observational studies don't prove that high-fat dairy caused the improvement, and not all studies agree on this.